 JACK SAHL, PhD

 Jack Sahl is the founder and principle scientist of a boutique environment, health and safety consulting company.
 He earned his Ph.D in Epidemiology from the UCLA Fielding School of Public Health, with a Master of Science degree from the University of Minnesota.
 Through his company, Jack identifies urgent problems then assembles teams of business, policy, engineering, and scientific leaders to address high-priority issues and implement solutions that create lasting value.
-The focus is on the integration of energy, water and the environment to support “sustainable cities;” environmental management; and employee and public health and safety.

 Prior to leading his company, Jack was an executive with Southern California Edison (SCE).
 He headed SCE’s Corporate Environment, Health & Safety Department and was responsible for all aspects of worker safety and environmental policy and programs.
 He was the Director of Environment & Resource Sustainability and was responsible for the development, strategy and implementation of SCE’s corporate responsibility and sustainability programs.
 Jack has also administered SCE’s charitable contributions in the area of environmental giving.
-Additionally, he led the development and implementation of SCE policy for electric and magnetic fields, spanning the frequency range of 0 Hz to microwave telecommunications.

-In addition to serving on the Sequoia Riverlands Trust Board of Directors, Jack serves on the boards of the Los Angeles Conservation Corp and the National Forest Foundation.
+In addition to serving on the Sequoia Riverlands Trust Board of Directors, Jack serves on the boards of the Los Angeles Conservation Corps and the National Forest Foundation.
 Additionally, he participates on the Technical Advisory Board for Lloyd's Registry Quality Assurance, the TWU Sector Council for the NIOSH National Occupational Research Agenda, and the Electric Power Research Institute’s Occupational Health and Safety Science Advisory Panel.

 Gary Smith, from a multi-generational farming family west of Tulare, manages 4400 acres of farm property for a Northern European family with 250,000 acres worldwide.
 These productive farms include environmental restoration and conservation practices that are critical to sustainable agricultural practices.
 With a background in economics and banking as well as farming, Gary has worked closely with SRT on various projects and now lends his expertise to the SRT Board, which he joined in December 2015.